 Business architecture

-IMH will own and maintain the terminology server in Israel.
+The Ministry will own and maintain the terminology server in Israel.
 This terminology server will become the unique, complete and standard health terminology which will serve all the health entities in Israel.

-As of that, IMH will be responsible to make sure that this terminology server will be most updated and enable access to all the health entities in Israel.
+As of that, the Ministry will be responsible to make sure that this terminology server will be most updated and enable access to all the health entities in Israel.

-With that in mind, any change in the terminology must be submitted as a request to the IMH.
+With that in mind, any change request or addition in the national terminology that an authorised user wishes to make will be submitted as a request to the Ministry.

-The last will review the request and make the necessary change if applicable.
+The Ministry will review such request and make the necessary change if applicable.

-Requirements
+Below is a diagram of the processes that will be used by the Ministry in applying the system.